 Completed Annual Statements of Financial Disclosure filed through calendar year 2010 are available for public inspection at the Legislative Ethics Commission offices or upon request.
 Categories of value for those years are redacted pursuant to Public Officers Law §80.
-Those disclosure forms filed in 2012 (for calendar year 2011) are available at the Joint Commission on Public Ethics.
+Those disclosure forms filed in 2012 (for calendar year 2011) are available at the Commission on Ethics and Lobbying in Government.
 A member of the public may obtain a copy of a statement upon request by mail, fax or e-mail.

-Annual Statements of Financial Disclosure filed by legislators in 2013 (for calendar year 2012) and going forward are available online at the Joint

-Commission on Public Ethics website, www.jcope.ny.gov, and are no longer redacted for categories of value.
-Statements of candidates and legislative employees are public information and are available from JCOPE upon request.
+Annual Statements of Financial Disclosure filed by legislators in 2013 (for calendar year 2012) and going forward are available online at the NYS Commission on Ethics and Lobbying in Government website, www.ethics.ny.gov, and are no longer redacted for categories of value.
+Statements of candidates and legislative employees are public information and are available from the NYS Commission on Ethics and Lobbying in Government upon request.